About Langtang Valley Trek - 8 Days

-The Langtang Valley Trek is a very popular short and easy walking activity in Nepal; it has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace, and accessibility from Kathmandu.
+The Langtang Valley Trek is a popular short and easy walking activity in Nepal located near capital-Kathmandu It has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace, and accessibility from Kathmandu.
 The 2015 earthquake and subsequent landslide had an enormous effect on the region, but aid and reconstruction have recently reopened this valley to trekking again.
 Not only is it still a beautiful trek, but your visit will also provide vital support for local livelihoods.

 However, the Langtang Valley is almost devoid of visitors these days as the people of Langtang are continuing to rebuild their lives after the 2015 earthquake.
 Survivors of the landslides caused by the earthquake were forced to leave the valley, but now they have come back to reclaim their homeland, rebuild their homes, and re-establish their farms as well.